dice-group/KBQA-PG/KBQA/ranking/RANK_OF_TRIPLES/README.md

 ### Parameters.

+These parameters you need to set for the summarization.

 #### question.

-question: str, question string in a natural language.
+question: str: question string in a natural language.

 #### predicate_table.